How to Play Countdown

 Valid Words

-A word is accepted if it appears in the Oxford English Dictionary and is a standard British English word.
+A word is accepted if it appears in the Oxford English Dictionary as a standard British English word.
 The following are not permitted:

 Scoring